 But London fashion is awesome ;D

-i lived in london when i was 15 lmao! well i can say that i miss it alot and i hated having to come back…i miss the busy nature of london, the shopping, the culture, the food, the diversity…everything. i miss the rain too hahaposted over 4 years ago
+i lived in london when i was 15 lmao! well i can say that i miss it alot and i hated having to come back…i miss the busy nature of london, the shopping, the culture, the food, the diversity…everything. i miss the rain too hahaposted about 5 years ago